MicrosoftDocs/globalization/globalization/input/traditional-chinese-ime.md

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Chinese (Traditional, Hong Kong SAR)** from the list and select **Next**.
 1. Consider if you need any of the **Optional language features**.
-If you want to enter Traditional Chinese text while keeping English as your Windows display language, none of them are necessary.
+If you want to enter Traditional Chinese text while keeping your current Windows display language, none of them are necessary.
 When you're happy with your choices, select **Install**.

 By default, Traditional Chinese support is installed with the Microsoft Quick IME.
 To any of the other IMEs: